What should you put on your next one-on-one meeting agenda? These one-on-one meeting questions should be a part of every manager’s toolkit.

-During a one-on-one, you want to figure if there’s anything bothering an employee, before it’s too late and they decide to leave or their performance is affected.
-Few questions do that an well as as this one.
+During a one-on-one, you want to figure if there’s anything bothering an employee before it’s too late and they decide to leave or their performance is affected.
+A few questions do that as well as this one.
 Recommended by a few of the Watercooler members (and a question I regularly asking during my one-on-ones), this question can help unearth the deep-seated concerns, confusion, or uncertainty an employee might be facing.
 A slight variation to this question that may unearth even more specific answers is: “When’s the last time you were worried about something?”
 This question is rooted in a specific moment of tension that can help make it more concrete for an employee when reflecting on if there’s something they might be worried about.

 #3: What rumors are you hearing that you think I should know about?